High Springs, Florida: History

 The present-day area of High Springs was first settled on a permanent basis by English-speaking people during the late 1830s.
 One of the earliest settlements in the vicinity was at Crockett Springs, located about three miles east of present-day High Springs.
 Settlers who were living there during the 1840s included Fernando Underwood and Marshal Blanton.

 A discernible town began to develop in the early 1880s after the Savannah, Florida & Western Railway was constructed and several phosphate mines were established.
 A railroad station and a post office called Santaffey were established in 1884.
 The post office was renamed Santa Fe a few months later, then Orion the next year, and in 1888 it became High Springs, and the town was officially incorporated in 1892.
 The town, now a city, had a population over 1,500 at the end of the 1890s and was the second largest by population in the county.

 Geography

-High Springs is located at (29.8245, –82.5953).

 According to the United States Census Bureau, the city has a total area of 57.1 km2, of which 56.9 km2 is land and 0.2 km2 (0.36%) is water.